giovannimanzoni/build-nginx/README.md

 ## For build Nginx webserver as backend

-** Host requirements**
+**Host requirements**

-On host require something like but less than 'libgoogle-perftools-dev libxml2-dev libxslt1-dev libxslt1.1 libgeoip-dev checkinstall' because this script use less library
+On host this script require something like but less than 'libgoogle-perftools-dev libxml2-dev libxslt1-dev libxslt1.1 libgeoip-dev checkinstall' because this script use less library

-** Build **
+**Build**

 	chmod +x 2backendNginx.sh
 	./2backendNginx.sh NGINX_VERSION PCRE1_VERSION
 for example ./2backendNginx.sh 1.15.7 8.42

-** Target requirements**
+**Target requirements**

         apt update && apt install ??
 (I never run it without nginxfront on same server) mkdir /srv/back/logs/runtime/

 **Run**
 Script tell you where the packege will be created.
 You can use this my repository for handle Nginx as service : https://github.com/giovannimanzoni/nginx-sysvinit-script